Frequently asked questions

 If you have an email address registered to your account, you can use the ‘Forgotten your username or forgotten your password’ option on the login screen.
 You will then receive an email allowing you to reset your details.

-If you do not have an email address registered to your account, your school can reset your details for you or Get in Touch with the KentChoices Team.
+If you do not have an email address registered to your account, your school can reset your details for you or Get in touch with the KentChoices Team.

-You can either ask your school to unlock your account for you or Get in Touch with the KentChoices Team.
+You can either ask your school to unlock your account for you or Get in touch with the KentChoices Team.

-Applications for most sixth forms and colleges are open from Tuesday 1 November 2022.
+Applications for most sixth forms and colleges are open from Monday 4th November 2024.
 However, this can vary from school to school.
 Some schools also close applications as early as January so we would strongly advise you to check these dates for any sixth forms you may want to apply to, so you don’t miss important deadlines.
 You can find this information on each school’s information page, which can be found by clicking on More Information when selecting the school after searching By Provider, or by clicking the name of the school highlighted in pink on any of their courses.

 - We would always recommend you talk to your school first, they know you best and can suggest suitable options.